fabrice401/final-project-les-deux-mousquetaires/README.md

 - OECD.
 (2015). *OECD Science, Technology and Industry Scoreboard 2015: Innovation for growth and society*.
 OECD Publishing.
 - Porter, A. L., & Rafols, I. (2009).
 Is science becoming more interdisciplinary?
 Measuring and mapping six research fields over time. *Scientometrics*, 81(3), 719-745.
 - Singh, J. (2005).
 Collaborative networks as determinants of knowledge diffusion patterns. *Management Science*, 51(5), 756-770.
-- Tsay, M. Y., & Liu, Z. W. (2020).
-Analysis of the patent cooperation network in global artificial intelligence technologies based on the assignees. *World Patent Information*, 63, 102000.

 ## Acknowledgement